- 3 minutes to read

-The DevExpress Dashboard provides the capability to create calculated fields that allow you to apply complex expressions to data fields that are obtained from the data source.
-You can create calculated fields at three levels: underlying, summary and intermediate.
+The DevExpress Dashboard supports calculated fields that allow you to apply complex expressions to data fields obtained from the data source.
+As a result, you can use these fields in data visualizations as regular data source fields.
+You can create calculated fields at three levels: underlying, summary, and intermediate.

 In the image below, the ExtendedPrice field is calculated based on underlying values of UnitPrice and Quantity.

 After you drop the created calculated field along with Product to the Grid dashboard item, the Dashboard will summarize its data using the specified summary function.

 In this case, a calculation is performed before an aggregation.

 You can also compute values of calculated fields on a visualization (or summary) level.
 In this case, the Dashboard computes calculated field values using displayed data.

 The underlying data source below contains the Profit and ExtendedPrice fields.